-72% of paper and paper packaging is recycled into new products
+71% of paper and 82% of paper-based packaging is recycled into new products

 The paper revolution

-The paper recycling in Europe was 72% in 2018, keeping fibres in the loop longer and extending the benefits of their renewable origin.
-The paper industry is now seeking to make another leap forward by reaching the elevated rate of 74% by 2020.
+The paper recycling rate in Europe was 70.5% in 2022, keeping fibres in the loop longer and extending the benefits of their renewable origin.
+This is approaching the practical maximum recycling rate of 78%.

 In some regions, recycling rates can reach up to 80%, which is probably the maximum rate from a practical perspective.
 This is because some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygiene paper).